-The Wellness Center is dedicated to promoting and delivering health promotion awareness events and activities.
-In order to most effectively reach the AU community, we've created the volunteer position of AU Volunteer Peer Health Educator Program.
-Peer Health Educators (PHEs) are a diverse group of AU students interested in proactively addressing health and wellness issues on campus and trained to educate their classmates about college lifestyle and wellness issues in a positive, interactive, fun, and nonjudgmental manner.
+- The Wellness Center is dedicated to promoting and delivering health promotion awareness events and activities.
+In order to most effectively reach the AU community, we've created the AU Volunteer Peer Health Educator Program.
+Peer Health Educators (PHEs) are a diverse group of AU students interested in proactively addressing health and wellness issues on campus.
+They are trained to educate their classmates about college lifestyle and wellness issues in a positive, interactive, fun, and nonjudgmental manner.

 - If you are interested in booking a presentation of any of these programs for your group or organization, or if you'd like to apply to become a peer educator in one of these programs, please email email@example.com for more information.

 - Step Up Student Leaders promote Step Up AU, the bystander intervention initiative of American University.
 The purpose of Step Up is to engage the community in active citizenry--to step in and step up to intervene in high-risk situations.

 - Student Leaders conduct trainings and participate in education and outreach activities.
 The Step Up model can be applied in a wide range of scenarios common to campus communities, including risky drinking, hazing, mental health concerns, and sexual assault.